ramsurya2910/openapphack-vm/README.md

 ```

-Few more Levelup to get yoeman to start doing the automatic scaffolding for you on the openapphack-vm:
+Few more Levelup to get yeoman to start doing the automatic scaffolding for you on the openapphack-vm:

 **Level 1**: